F1nx/pass/README.md

-# pass
+# p@ss™
-p@ss™ - JavaScript Edition: Forget Your Passwords.
+Forget Your Passwords.

-Based on the key fob developed by Russtopia Labs, this tool is able to help you generate custom & secure passwords while making it easy to memorize and keep your codes.
+Based on the key fob developed by Russtopia Labs, this tool is able to help you generate secure passwords while making it easy to memorize and keep your codes.

 Usage
 -